 Like our friend said, though, we have nothing with which to replace it.
 Oh, they’re working on stuff, but there’s nothing available that will replace the affordable availability of oil – and it’s quite likely there never will be.

 Some people react to this with thoughts of happiness.
 Good, they say.
 Get rid of the gas, get rid of the petroleum, create a life without oil and gas, and we’ll all live better lives.

 If you take a moment and look around, I challenge you to find all of the items that were made out of petroleum, made with petroleum fuel, or transported to you by petroleum.
 Actually, the list will be shorter if you look for the items that were not.

-For five years, I have been preparing for this and a world without oil terrifies me.
+For ten years, I have been preparing for this and a world without oil terrifies me.

 So how have the Plain folk managed?